The Scottish Social Housing Charter (the Charter) is a requirement of the Housing (Scotland) Act 2010 which sets out its functions, powers and duties.

 The Charter provides a clear statement of what tenants and other customers can expect from social landlords and it helps to make landlords more accountable by describing the outcomes and standards that they should achieve.
 It is the basis of landlord self-assessment and is used by the Scottish Housing Regulator (the Regulator) to monitor, assess and report on Registered Social Landlords' performance.

-Our latest Landlord Report:
+Our Landlord Reports

 These documents outline our services performance over the financial year and highlights our successes and achievements as well as identifying areas where we can improve service delivery with the help of our tenants and service users.